TSA ICES utility mapping training with professional survey equipment

 GPR Theory and Practical Use (1 Day): ICES GEUS01 F Part 1

-Licensing requirements for GPR operation
+Licensing requirements for ground penetrating radar operation

-Different GPR technologies and their applications
+Different GPR technologies and their applications across ground conditions

-Methods of GPR survey
+Methods of GPR survey on a typical utility survey site

 GPR theory: signals, radargrams, hyperbola interpretation

-Practical use on site including grid surveys
+Practical use on site including grid surveys and recording actual findings

-PAS128 Level B GPR detection methods
+PAS128 Level B GPR detection methods for locating buried services

 Module 3 is a prerequisite for Module 4.
 Modules 3 and 4 can be taken together as a standalone three-day GPR course.